Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 At the time of writing, ESPHome required Python version 3.11.

-Project folders created with this utility, contain an isolated Python virtual environment, matched to suit the requirements of ESPHome, and distinct from any other Python installation.
+Project folders created with this utility, contain an isolated Python virtual environment, matched to suit the requirements of ESPHome, and which is distinct from any other Python installation.
 The prototypical Python version must first be installed, before the isolated
 Python virtual environment can later be created from it.
 The required version of Python is installed, but not made active.
 System-wide Python configurations are thus left safely intact.

 **Add python3.11-venv and update/install python3.11**